mesosphere/dcos-docs-site/pages/dkp/konvoy/2.1/choose-infrastructure/aws/multi-account/index.md

 ***Follow all the prerequisite steps in both the source and target accounts***

 1. Create all policies and roles in management and workload accounts
    a.
-The prerequisite IAM policies for DKP are documented here: [whitepaper](https://docs.d2iq.com/dkp/konvoy/2.1/choose-infrastructure/aws/iam-policies/)
+The prerequisite IAM policies for DKP are documented here: [white paper](https://docs.d2iq.com/dkp/konvoy/2.1/choose-infrastructure/aws/iam-policies/)

 2. Establish a trust relationship in workload account for the management account